Sony A850

-Last updated (26 October’09):
+Last updated (27 January’11):

-- Review by Photocracti
+– Review by CNET.uk

 Sony A850 is a full frame DSLR features a 35mm 24.6MP Exmor CMOS image sensor, in-camera image stabilizer, Dual BIONZ™ processors, PhotoTV HD viewing w/ HDMI™ output, Anti-Dust Technology, Moisture/dust-resistant design, Dual Card Slots, ISO 200-6400, and a 3″ TFT Xtra Fine LCD (921,600 pixels).

-| Latest Price Info
+Overall Rating: | Latest Price Info

 Sony A850 Reviews